 Storage of coal

-Table 3.4 and 3.5 present emission factors for storage of coal based on measurements and methodology developed by the Netherlands (Peutz (2006)).
+Table 3-5 and 3-6 present emission factors for storage of coal based on measurements and methodology developed by the Netherlands (Peutz (2006)).
 Two sets of emission factors are provided for uncontrolled and controlled storage of coal, respectively.

+Make sure to regard imported and domestic coal here, unless imported amounts have already been considered under 2.L “Other production, consumption etc of bulk products”.

-Table 3-4 Tier 2 emission factors for source category 1.B.1.a Coal Mining and Handling, Storage of coal, uncontrolled
+Table 3-5 Tier 2 emission factors for source category 1.B.1.a Coal Mining and Handling, Storage of coal, uncontrolled